ramyadhadidi/paper_summeries/GPU/GPU-Course-Final-Reading.md

   dispatched to an SM as long as it has sufficient resource for a warp rather than a TB.
 Furthermore, whenever a warp is completed, its resource is released and can accommodate a new warp.

+### Dynamic Warp Formation: Efficient MIMD Control Flow on SIMD Graphics Hardware
+  - Problem: underutilization at warp level for threads.
+So, group threads sooner than PDOM
+  - Solution DWF: Dynamically form warps rather than statically based on PDOM reconverge stack
+    - should have more than one divergent warp for thread block
+    - can merge to warps if:
+      - same next PC
+      - and have compliments active threads
+    - this will change register file access, because each register should be accessible from all lanes.
+      - traditionally we have multi-banked register files: When threads are grouped into warps "statically", each thread’s registers are at the same "offset" within the lane, thus requiring only a single decoder.
+For DWF we need to have separate decoder for each RF.